YDX-2147483647/statistical-dsp/report.typ

 - $variant hat(A)$ is always *positive*.

   It is nonnegative by definition.
-It is nonzero because the initial randomness can never be removed.
+It is nonzero because the initial randomness can never be erased.

 #figure(
   image("fig/recursive-gain.png", width: 100%),